jjwithanr/obsidian_bible_study/docs/Old Testament/Isaiah/Isaiah60.md

 #### v.20
 >Your sun will never set again, and your moon will wane no more; the Lord will be your everlasting light, and your days of sorrow will end.

+#### v.21
+>Then all your people will be righteous and they will possess the land forever.
+They are the shoot I have planted, the work of my hands, for the display of my splendor.